Modular Block-diagonal Curvature Approximations for Feedforward Architectures: Acknowledgments

-The authors would like to thank Frederik Künstner, Matthias Werner, Frank Schneider, and Agustinus Kristiadi for their constructive feedback on the manuscript.
-Felix Dangel and Philipp Hennig gratefully acknowledge financial support by the European Research Council through ERC Action StG 757275 / PANAMA.
-Felix Dangel kindly acknowledges the support of the International Max Planck Research School for Intelligent Systems (IMPRS-IS). }{ }
+The authors would like to thank Frederik Kunstner, Matthias Werner, Frank Schneider, and Agustinus Kristiadi for their constructive feedback on the manuscript, and gratefully acknowledge financial support by the European Research Council through ERC StG Action 757275 / PANAMA; the DFG Cluster of Excellence “Machine Learning - New Perspectives for Science”, EXC 2064/1, project number 390727645; the German Federal Ministry of Education and Research (BMBF) through the T\"ubingen AI Center (FKZ: 01IS18039A); and funds from the Ministry of Science, Research and Arts of the State of Baden-W\"urttemberg.
+F.\,D.\,is grateful to the International Max Planck Research School for Intelligent Systems (IMPRS-IS) for support.

 \includepdf[pages=1-]{supplementary.pdf}